lsst-dm/dmtn-120/index.rst

    **This technote is not yet published.**

-   A design study for improving the persistence of Stack classes, particularly :class:`lsst.afw.image.Exposure` and its components.
+   This technote describes a project to improve the persistence of Stack classes, particularly :class:`lsst.afw.image.Exposure` and its components.
-   This note describes the design decisions behind the :class:`lsst.afw.typehandling.GenericMap` class template and explores options for an off-the-shelf persistence framework to replace ``lsst.afw.table.io``.
+   It covers the design decisions behind the :class:`lsst.afw.typehandling.GenericMap` class template and the redesign of :class:`lsst.afw.image.ExposureInfo`, and explores options for an off-the-shelf persistence framework to replace ``lsst.afw.table.io``.

 .. _intro: